nythrox/effects.js/docs/api.md

 ### API

-### Pointfree vs Chainable version
+### Pointfree vs Chainable vs Generator version
-You can use the API in both ways, Pointfree or Chainable
+You can use the monadic API in both ways, Pointfree or Chainable.
+Using generator functions (do notation) will desugar each `yield` into a `chain` operation and wrap the returned value with `pure`.
 ```javascript
   const plusOne = effect('plusOne')
   const withPlusOne = handler({